 Anyone who thinks they can’t face a house move now should try to imagine how they would feel in 10 years’ time, perhaps when they are in poorer health or sadly widowed as you are, but forced to move by other circumstances, such as maintenance costs.

 It is true that some equity release loans are ‘portable’, but many are not.
 Even when it is possible to transfer the loan to a new home, the property you have in mind, such as sheltered accommodation, may not qualify under the scheme.

 As for your situation, while Barclays has offered SAMs victims in hardship some assistance, Bank of Scotland has shown itself to be less accommodating.

 The Financial Ombudsman Service has generally failed to uphold cases brought by SAMs victims unless they were manifestly mis-sold by an independent adviser.

 If your husband bought directly from the bank, and the paperwork indicates that he knew what he was doing, you are probably out of luck.

-If Bank of Scotland ultimately refuses to help you, it could still be worth talking to a mortgage broker or equity-release specialist about one of the new interest-only home loans aimed at older people.
+If Bank of Scotland ultimately refuses to help you, it could still be worth talking to a mortgage broker or an equity-release specialist about interest-only home loans aimed at older people.

 You could also consider moving into rented accommodation.
-Depending on where you live, it could be surprisingly affordable and even a shrewd financial manoeuvre, particularly when it comes to benefits (should you qualify) and inheritance and care fees planning.
+Very much depending on where you live, it could be surprisingly affordable and even a shrewd financial manoeuvre, particularly when it comes to benefits (should you qualify) and inheritance and care fees planning.